Coronavirus and travel insurance

 Will my travel insurance cover me if I go to an affected region?

-If you buy your insurance policy while the FCO is advising against travel to your destination, then it’s likely that you won’t be covered for claims relating to COVID-19.
-If you’ve already bought insurance and the FCO changes its advice, then you might be covered but you’ll need to check with your insurance provider.
+If you buy your insurance policy to cover a trip to a destination where the FCDO is currently advising against travel to for your planned dates, then it’s likely that you won’t be covered.
+If you’ve already bought insurance and the FCDO subsequently changes its advice for your destination, then you might have some cover, but you’ll need to check with your insurance provider.

 If I cancel my trip, will a travel insurance claim cover my costs?